 The estimates contained in the above table and this report are based upon the Hedge Fund Research Database, which tracks the hedge fund industry (including funds of hedge funds).
 The majority of fund information in the Database is distributed to Hedge Fund Research subscribers, with permission of the fund managers.
 Funds that decline to be included in the distributed hedge fund database are tracked internally by Hedge Fund Research.
 Asset size and performance for a subset of internally-tracked funds are determined by internal company estimates and a variety of other sources.
-In order to arrive at the total assets and asset flows by strategy, Hedge Fund Research uses total assets from all funds contained in the Hedge Fund Research Database as well as all funds tracked internally.
+In order to arrive at the total assets and asset flows by strategy, Hedge Fund Research Database as well as all funds tracked internally.
 Funds of funds are not included in the overall Industry estimates to avoid double-counting.